Murder of Aiwa Matsuo: Aftermath

-In response to the murder, Fuji TV cancelled the July 31, 2014 broadcast of the fourth episode of the re-edited Psycho-Pass anime, which would have also featured murder of teenage schoolgirls.
+In response to the murder, Fuji TV cancelled the July 31, 2014 broadcast of the fourth episode of the re-edited Psycho-Pass anime, which would have also featured murder involving teenage schoolgirls.

 The girl's 54-year-old father apologized to Matsuo's family in July 2014 about his daughter's mental health.
 On October 5, 2014, he was found to have committed suicide by hanging.

 In 2014, it was revealed that a psychiatrist who examined the girl had contacted a child consultation center in Nagasaki to reportedly warn officials that "If she is left as she is, she could kill someone."
 However, this warning was not acted upon, and in 2015, three officials of the Nagasaki Prefectural child consultation center were officially reprimanded by the prefectural government, which stated that the center had "failed to fulfill its duties".